theimowski/master-thesis/docs/section-application.md

 In fact, every FP defines `fold` in its core library function suite.
 Type signature for the one in F# is presented in listing {{fsfoldsignature}}.
 `List.fold` calculates result `'State` from the initial `'State` and list of `'T` elements.
-It takes 3 arguments (enlisted in reverse order):
+It takes 3 arguments (listed in reverse order):

 * `'T list` - a list of `'T` elements,
 * `'State` - initial state,